 The series title, Wild World of History, reflects Schweikart’s penchant for storytelling that brings history to life.
-He loves to tell stories of little-known but influential events such as how spies for the abolitionist movement transitioned into another type of spy by doing background checks on people, eventually becoming Dunn and Bradstreet®—one of our modern-day source for business credit scores.
+He loves to tell stories of little known but influential events, such as how spies for the abolitionist movement transitioned into another type of spy by doing background checks on people, eventually becoming Dunn and Bradstreet®—one of our modern-day sources for business credit scores.
 Schweikart also enjoys relating ironic stories such as the origin of the Democratic Party as a pro-slavery party just prior to the Civil War.

 Schweikart wants to give his audience enough information to grasp underlying motivations, the impact of ideas, political plotting, and unintended consequences that have shaped history.
 Because of this, there are both more content and more stories in his courses than in most courses for either high school or college.
 Even so, Schweikart's lively speaking and writing styles make it easier than you would think to cover so much material.
 While students in about tenth grade and above should be able to complete these courses, adults are likely to find them interesting as well.
-I would compare them favorably to courses offered by The Great Courses Plus.
-(I have reviewed some of their courses such as The Foundations of Western Civilization and America's Founding Fathers.)
+I would compare them favorably to courses offered by Wondrium.
+(I have reviewed some of their courses, such as The Foundations of Western Civilization and America's Founding Fathers.)

-In the lectures, it is clear Schweikart knows his subject so well that he often speaks without reference to his notes.
+In the lectures it is clear Schweikart knows his subject so well that he often speaks without reference to his notes.
 He tells stories and makes connections that bring the subject matter to life.
 He uses humor and even sings a line from a song once in a while to illustrate a point.